Zero-Tang/NoirVisor/contributing.md

 ## LLM-usage Guidelines
 Using LLMs while working on NoirVisor is conditionally allowed, when done with care. \
 **Rule of thumb**: LLMs are not substitutes for thinking and reasoning processes.
-It is not allowed to be used in the ways that risk losing technical understanding of the system architectures, including the processors, the hypervisors and the operating systems.
+It is not allowed to be used in the ways that risk losing technical understanding of the software engineering and system architectures, including the standard operating procedures, the computer architectures, the hypervisors and the operating systems.

 The guidelines may subject to frequent changes as the LLM technology evolves.
 However, the **rule of thumb** mentioned above should never be changed.